 Start at the basics – a nursery rhyme – so that you don’t have to worry about the song, just concentrate on getting to know the harmonica.
-Finish playing one of the best known blues songs ever – Hoochie Coochie Man.
+After 4 sessions, you’ll finish playing one of the best known blues songs ever – Hoochie Coochie Man!

 You will need to practise each day in between the classes in order to become proficient – about 30 minutes a day minimum.
 But who can stop at 30 minutes?!

 Dates for Term 3 are:

 The Major Scale

 Simple tunes (Nursery Rhymes & Amazing Grace)

 Introduction to bending Notes

 Heart of Gold (Neil Young)

 Train sounds (obligatory for a Blues player!)